dyne/dnscrypt-proxy/README.markdown

 addresses.

-This plugin returns a REFUSED response if the query name is in a llist of blacklisted names, or if at least one of the returned IP addresses happens to be in a list of blacklisted IPs.
+This plugin returns a REFUSED response if the query name is in a list of blacklisted names, or if at least one of the returned IP addresses happens to be in a list of blacklisted IPs.

 Recognized switches are: